 Deposits - All cash is deposited in compliance with Oregon statutes.
-The insurance and collateral requirements for deposits are established by banking regulations and Oregon law.
+Banking regulations and Oregon law establish the insurance and collateral requirements for deposits.
 FDIC insurance of \$250,000 applies to the deposits in each depository.
 ORS 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Oregon Public Funds Collateralization Program (PFCP).
-Where balances continually exceed \$250,000, ORS 295 requires the depositor to verify that deposit accounts are only maintained at financial institutions on the list of qualified depositories found on the state treasurer's website.
+Where balances continually exceed \$250,000, ORS 295 requires the depositor to verify that deposit accounts are only maintained at financial institutions on the list of qualified depositories on the state treasurer's website.